CTL342/microsoft-sql-database/README.md

 This script creates the `CoolingData` table and uploads the CSV data.

+### 7. Set Up and Run Ollama

+This project uses a locally-run Ollama instance to power the AI chat feature.

+1.  **Install Ollama**: Ensure you have installed [Ollama](https://ollama.com/) (from the Prerequisites).
+2.  **Run the Ollama Service**: Launch the Ollama application.
+It must be running in the background for the chat feature to work.
+3.  **Pull the AI Model**: The application is configured to use the `gemma3` model.
+Open your terminal and run:
+    ```bash
+    ollama pull gemma3
+    ```

 ## Running the Application

+Before starting the web server, ensure your two background services (SQL Server and Ollama) are running.

 ### 1. Start the SQL Server Container